Center for Cybersecurity Analytics and Automation

 Welcome to CCAA at George Mason University

-The Center for Cybersecurity Analytics and Automation (CCAA) has been established under the National Science Foundation (NSF) Industry-University Cooperative Research Centers (IUCRC) program.
-The center is a multi-university and multi-industry consortium currently led by George Mason University, in partnership with the University of North Carolina at Charlotte, Colorado State University, and a broad membership of industry and government organizations.
-The Center was originally established and led by the University of North Carolina at Charlotte.
+The Center for Cybersecurity Analytics and Automation (CCAA) was established under the National Science Foundation (NSF) Industry-University Cooperative Research Centers (IUCRC) program.
+The center was a multi-university and multi-industry consortium led by George Mason University, in partnership with the University of North Carolina at Charlotte, Colorado State University, and a broad membership of industry and government organizations.
+The Center was originally established and led by the University of North Carolina at Charlotte in June 2013.
+Leadership transitioned to Mason in 2020, continuing until its end of operations in August 2024.

 NSF Industry-University Cooperative Research Centers (IUCRC)